Taxes

 Examples:

-Line 1 (25% tax): 199,90 * 1,25 = 249,875, rounded to two decimal places = 249,88
+Product 1 with 25% tax: 199,90 * 1,25 = 249,875, rounded to two decimal places = 249,88

-Line 2 (19% tax): 199,90 * 1,19 = 237,881, rounded to two decimal places = 237,88
+Product 2 with 19% tax: 199,90 * 1,19 = 237,881, rounded to two decimal places = 237,88

 Tax rates

 On Proper, you can create as many custom tax rates as you require for your invoices.
 All tax rates you define will be available for all your customers.
-When setting up a subscription, all you need is the right tax rate ID which is returned upon creation.
-With each tax rate, you define how it should be displayed on an invoice (displayName
+When setting up a subscription, you can select which tax rate should be applied.
+With each tax rate, you define how it should be displayed on an invoice (display name) and optionally some further internal explanation of when the rate should be used (description).

 Reverse charge